GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/IntegratedTests.rst

 Test Output
 --------------------------------

-Output files from the tests will be stored in the TestResults directory (*/path/to/GEOS/build-xyz/integratedTests/TestsResults*) or in a subdirectory next to their corresponding *.xml* file (*integratedTests/tests/allTests/testGroup/testName_xx*).
+Output files from the tests will be stored in the specified working directory (linked here: */path/to/GEOS/build-xyz/integratedTests/TestsResults*).
 Using the serial beam bending test as an example, key output files include:

 * *beamBending_01.data* : Contains the standard output for all test steps.